PROLOGUE

 She said I ran away from home.
 I said she threw me out.
 Homeless at nineteen, Susie welcomed me into her attic apartment in the 1890 Victorian mansion on Carondelet near the art school where we met two years earlier.

 When Madame Nelbert Chouinard founded Chouinard Art Institute in 1921, the area surrounding MacArthur Park, known as the Champs-Elysée of Los Angeles, glistened with luxury hotels and Beaux-Arts apartment buildings.
-Before we arrived in 1961 most of the Art Deco mansions, like our house, were subdivided into one or two-room apartments, and the once luxury hotels rented rooms for $20 a month to derelicts whose only possessions fit inside a paper grocery bag.
+Before we arrived in 1961, most of the Art Deco mansions, like our house, were subdivided into one or two-room apartments, and the once luxury hotels rented rooms for $20 a month to derelicts whose only possessions fit inside a paper grocery bag.

 To pay rent, I applied for a job at Pomona Tile Company in Los Angeles.
-Despite my eighty percent loss, the powerful hearing aids I’d worn since childhood, plus my lipreading talent enabled me to appear somewhat normal during the job interview.
-When hired me as a color consultant, I quit art school.
+Despite my eighty percent loss, the powerful hearing aids I’d worn since childhood, plus my lipreading talent, enabled me to appear somewhat normal during the job interview.
+When hired as a color consultant, I quit art school.

 Looking important, I sat at my showroom desk drawing designs for tile installations and taking phone orders from contractors and clients requesting tile samples.
 Unable to hear the exact numbers and spelling of names, I often mailed the wrong tile sample to the wrong address.
-My kind boss did not fire me but laid me off a week before Christmas which allowed me to collect unemployment.
+My kind boss did not fire me but laid me off a week before Christmas, which allowed me to collect unemployment.

 I reported to the unemployment office every week, took typing tests, and interviewed for jobs.
-Hired by a furniture store in Canoga Park, I drove all over Los Angeles knocking on doors, drumming up business for the owner until I realized working on commission cost more in gas than I earned.
+Hired by a furniture store in Canoga Park, I drove all over Los Angeles knocking on doors, drumming up business for the owner, until I realized working on commission cost more in gas than I earned.

 Months before Uncle Wendell’s visit, I’d moved downstairs to a two-room flat.
 Susie and I continued sharing the hall bathroom with Ray, a splotchy-faced wino on welfare who sang Irish ballads while washing his dishes in the bathroom.
 We considered his shenanigans a fair price for living in what we called the castle with carved oak, gingerbread trim, balconies in every room, and an authentic Tiffany stained-glass window in the entry hall.
-The once elegant Westlake area reeked of decline but our young artist’s eyes, prone to illusion, saw only the splendor of its turn-of-the-century façade.
+The once elegant Westlake area reeked of decline, but our young artist’s eyes, prone to illusion, saw only the splendor of its turn-of-the-century façade.

-Uncle Wendell swaggered up the wide staircase to my flat, sprawled on the couch fashioned from a twin mattress and Mammaw’s handmade featherbed, propped against the wall, He whipped out his silver-plated cigarette case.
+Uncle Wendell swaggered up the wide staircase to my flat, sprawled on the couch fashioned from a twin mattress and Mammaw’s handmade featherbed, propped against the wall, and whipped out his silver-plated cigarette case.
 “Like a smoke, sweetie?”

 “No thanks,” I said, fishing a menthol Kool from my purse.
 “I have my own.”
 Lunging across the couch, he lit my cigarette with his shiny butane lighter, its acrid fumes overwhelmed the scent of jasmine wafting in the window from the weedy lot below.

 Miles Davis trumpeting Old Devil Moon on my record player, an eighth-grade Christmas gift from my mother, I bragged about sitting in the front row at Shelly’s Manne Hole, the smoke-filled jazz club in Hollywood every Wednesday night.
-Bobbing my head to the beat of Paul Horn’s Quintet, drinking sugar-cubed champagne Paul sent to my table leading to a year-long after-hours, casual love affair with the handsome Juilliard-trained musician who was too smart to get a young woman pregnant.
+Bobbing my head to the beat of Paul Horn’s Quintet, drinking sugar-cubed champagne Paul sent to my table, leading to a year-long after-hours, casual love affair with the handsome Juilliard-trained musician who was too smart to get a young woman pregnant.

 “Really cool jazz is at Preservation Hall in New Orleans where ya’ daddy was born,” Wendell said.